 However, there are certain conditions that can warrant the prescription of branded medicine or generic medicines, such as certain modified- or controlled-release drugs, drugs with difference in bioavailability (narrow therapeutic index), biosimilar medicines, and multiple ingredients products.

-Your prescriber will decide if you are to stick with a particular brand, or you can substitute it with a generic drug.
+Your drug prescriber will decide if you are to stick with a particular brand, or you can substitute it with a generic drug.

 Before we understand the differences between branded and generic medicines, we will explain each of them.